 Natural gas is generally cheaper than propane per unit.
 Not only that, but it burns more cleanly as well, making it a better choice than propane overall.
 With some expert assistance at the time of installation, you can have a reliable natural gas powered system in your household.

 If you go for a propane-powered heater, it means you have a propane tank connected to your heater or heaters at all times.
 The best part about a propane-based system is that it is very easy to set up; perhaps the easiest.
 However, do bear in mind that propane does not burn as cleanly as natural gas, so ventilation of exhaust fumes becomes all the more important with propane-powered water heaters; not that it should be neglected with natural gas powered systems.
 If it is all the same to you, then going for the natural gas-powered tankless water heater is a better option out of the two as it is both, more environmentally friendly as well as cheaper in the long run.

-Ideal Tankless Water Heater Size
+Best Tankless Water Heater Size

+So which is the best tankless water heater for you from an energy perspective?
 Ultimately, you will have to assess three main factors before deciding what kind of water heater to get.
 First, you will have to see how many occupants regularly use hot water.
 A number of occupants are usually indicative of how frequently the heater will experience simultaneous demand.
 Second, you will have to see which activities or appliances in your household require the hot water.
 Third, you will have to see what kind of climate you live in.